ractivejs/ractivejs.github.io/docs/get-started/tutorials/references-and-context.md

 ### Context

 Each block-level node in a Ractive template provides a special `@context` reference.
-This is the same object that is returned by `Ractive.getNodeInfo()` when called with the nearest parent DOM element.
+This is the same object that is returned by `Ractive.getContext()` when called with the nearest parent DOM element.
 Contexts provided by the template are more precise than those acquired from a DOM element, because the template has access to the surrounding block scopes.

 When a `@context` is provided for an event directive, it will be extended with additional properties relevant to the event.